aralroca/next-translate/README.md

     <img width="500" src="images/bundle-size.png" alt="Bundle size" />
 </p>

-### How translations are added in each page?
+### How are translations loaded?

-Instead of working on `/pages` directory to write our pages, we are going to generate this folder before building the app, and each page will have all the necessary translations from the locale.

-This "build step" is designed to make it easy to download the necessary translations for each page in an easy way.

-In the configuration, you specify each page that namespaces needs:
+In the configuration file, you specify each page that namespaces needs:

+**i18n.json**

 ```js
 {